IBM/use-deep-learning-in-ibm-cloud-functions/README.md

 ![serverless scenario](doc/images/scenario.png)

 Out of the box the application detects objects in a JPG image but you can easily modify the application to generate image captions or perform other kinds of analysis on images or other media types, such as text, audio, or video.
+Source code is included for Python and Node.js.

 ![Cloud Functions activity log](doc/images/test_output.png)